-February is considered deep winter in Whistler, and the resort is definitely in full swing with activities, races and events.
-Whistler Blackcomb has extended its hours to 3:30 PM for the last upload from the base and it looks like colder weather is on the way, so pack those layers!
-It’s also BC’s Family Day on Monday, February 20, so if you’re looking for fun things to do with the fam jam that long weekend, we’ve got you covered with a post filled with family-friendly ideas.
+Whistler is in full swing with activities, races and events happening on and off the slopes.
+With more daylight, Whistler Blackcomb’s slopes are open a bit longer, with the last upload from the base of the mountains now at 3:30 PM.
+It’s also BC’s Family Day on Monday, February 19, so if you’re looking for fun things to do with the fam jam that long weekend, we’ve got you covered with a post filled with family-friendly ideas.

 You’ll be hearing cowbells on Whistler Mountain’s slopes later this month as skiers tackle the legendary Peak to Valley Race, the longest race of its kind in the world!
-Our arts and culture scene is also in full force with comedy nights, a winter festival, and new exhibits at the Audain Art Museum (free admission on Family Day) and Squamish Lil’wat Cultural Centre (free admission on February 18 and 19).
+Our arts and culture scene is also in full force with comedy and paint nights, the Arc’teryx Academy Music Series, and a new photography exhibit to name but a few of the options.

-With so much going on, we’re going with “explore” as our intention this month.
-Try something new, or try something with someone new; whether that’s heading to Whistler Olympic Park for the first time for some cross-country or snowshoe action with the kids, or perusing the new Collector’s Cosmos exhibit at the Audain before dinner with someone special (PSA – Valentine’s Day is on February 14).
+Try something new, or try something with someone new; whether that’s heading to Whistler Olympic Park for the first time for some cross-country or snowshoe action, ordering a cocktail you’ve never had before at a new après spot or tackling a bucket list run on Whistler Blackcomb (PSA – Valentine’s Day is on February 14).

 Here’s what’s happening in Whistler this February.